 Created by a School Physiologist, this screening tool provides an in-depth skill sequence revealing what children know and can do.
 The results are designed to be family-friendly while offering detailed information for teachers and caregivers to plan for further instruction and monitoring progress.
 Brigance offers three strands of screening including, Early Childhood, Head Start, and Special Education.

 Universal Screening for Early Literacy

 The State of Iowa currently supports the use of screening instruments for literacy in early childhood.
 The purpose of these instruments is to help identify children who are not yet meeting proficiency in reading by the end of third grade.
-Two screening tools are currently fully supported by the State of Iowa: Individual Growth and Development Indicators (IGDIs) for children who are 4 years old and the Formative Assessment System for Teachers (FAST) for school age children.
+Two screening tools are currently fully supported by the State of Iowa: Individual Growth and Development Indicators (IGDIs) for children who are 4 years old and the Formative Assessment System for Teachers (FAST) for school-age children.

-myIGDIs was developed by Dr. Scott McConnell out of the University of Minnesota and Early Learning Labs, Inc. It includes 5 separate assessments in four domains related to literacy.
+myIGDIs was developed by Dr. Scott McConnell out of the University of Minnesota and Early Learning Labs, Inc. It includes five separate assessments in four domains related to literacy.
 In Iowa, the assessment is given individually to each child with responses being entered directly into the Iowa TIER data system.
 Results are available immediately for an individual child and the entire class.
-Teachers are able to determine whether or not their children are meeting predetermined “benchmarks”, indicating that they demonstrate selected skills which are sufficient to suggest future success in the area of literacy.
+Teachers are able to determine whether or not their children are meeting predetermined “benchmarks”, indicating that they demonstrate selected skills that are sufficient to suggest future success in the area of literacy.
 Training is required in order to administer the instrument and use the Iowa TIER system.
 Those interested in training and/or further information about the IGDIs are encouraged to contact their Central Rivers AEA Early Childhood Consultant.